Dripping With Suspicion 4

 Hamilton’s eyes widen, and his jaw drops as he replaces the receiver on the hook.
 “Something is wrong, let’s go to Curtis’ office, I’ll explain on the way.”
 He says to Lot and Keon.

-Passing in front of the clerk he instructs her to reschedule all appointments on today’s calendar and hurries towards his car.
+Passing in front of the receptionist he instructs her to reschedule all appointments on today’s calendar and hurries towards his car.
 Lot and Keon follow him without question.
 In the car Hamilton says “I believe that Steve is in deep trouble.
 Curtis didn’t say what it was and that is unlike him.
 What do you know Lot?”

 “Just what I told you, she…….”
 The puttering sound of a low flying helicopter heading west towards Ridgemeadow Hospital drowns Lot’s last words.